 I had brilliant students, can’t say enough about them, won’t stop trying.
-I happened to be in touch with one alumna – as sharp a thinker as I’ve ever met, and a beautiful writer – in the wake of the U.S. election campaign last winter and wrote the following piece in response to a question she posed: how do you teach open-mindedly in the post-truth era?
+I happened to be in touch with one alumna – as sharp a thinker as I’ve ever met, and a beautiful writer – in the wake of the U.S. election campaign last winter and wrote the following piece in response to a question she posed:

 I was pleased that she asked, doubly so at having a challenging question to consider!
 And I thoroughly enjoyed the chance to compose a thoughtful reply.
 Not my own best writing, perhaps, but containing some insight, anyway.

 I’ve revised things here a little, for a broader audience, but nothing of substance has changed.